rubocop/rubocop-rspec/manual/cops_rspec.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 1.0 | -

-Checks for multiple top level describes.
+Checks for multiple top-level example groups.

 Multiple descriptions for the same class or module should either be nested or separated into different test files.